A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group: spaces and Jacobians of quasiconformal mappings

-for all $p\in [4,4+k)$ and $3r\leq \frac{\mathrm{d}_{\mathbb{H}^1}(x,\partial \Omega)}{c}$. \end{thm}
+for all $p\in [4,4+\kappa)$ and $r\leq \frac{\mathrm{d}_{\mathbb{H}^1}(x,\partial \Omega)}{c}$. \end{thm}

-In what follows we assume, as we may, that $c>1$.
+In this theorem, balls are defined with respect to $d_{\Hei}$.
 The statement of Theorem G in~\cite{MR1317384} contains no mean value integrals, however the proofs of Propositions 19, 21 and 23 in~\cite{MR1317384} reveal that assertion \eqref{eq:reverseHoelder} holds as stated above.
 The proof is based on a Heisenberg version of Gehring's lemma and a reverse H\"older inequality for $J_f$.